robert8138/deep-learning-deliberate-practice/concepts/optimization.md

 [**ADAM**](https://www.coursera.org/learn/deep-neural-network/lecture/w9VCZ/adam-optimization-algorithm): This combines Momentum & RMSprop, so not only do we average out the brittle gradient direction, we update more aggressively on gradient directions that are stable, and less aggressively on gradient directions that are volatile.
 Update by `learning rate * exponential_weighted_avg(gradient) / exponential_weighted_avg(gradient ** 2)`

 ![ADAM](pictures/adam.png)

+### Comparison of All SGD-style Optimization Above

+The [notes from CS 231N](http://cs231n.stanford.edu/slides/2017/cs231n_2017_lecture7.pdf) are fantastic, so I would suggest to look over the slides to reinforce the idea beyond these fancy optimization algorithms.

 ## Initialization